Moon Bloom Therapy

 Parisa Gallinger, Psy.D., LMFT

-Therapy here is a place to be heard.
+This is a place to be heard.
 You are welcome to bring what is hard, what is tender, what is not yet ready to be put into words.

 People find their way here for many reasons — sometimes a particular problem, sometimes a vaguer sense that something is asking for attention.
 They come from different lives, different histories, different relationships to their own difficulty.
-What they tend to have in common is the wish to be met as a whole person, in their own words, on their own terms.
+What they tend to have in common is the hope to be met as a whole person, in their own words, on their own terms.

 • A black circular background with a gold star-shaped pattern in the center, surrounded by four smaller gold circles and additional gold shapes within the star.
 Concentric dark teal and black rings encircle the design.